 Voltaire who is possibly the most successful gothic comedian in history.

 Donna Lynch and Steven Archer of Ego Likeness are this in person.
 However, their music certainly isn't.

-Baron Samedi from Voodoo mythology, God of death, dreses like an undertaker (the person around corpse, not the wrestler) and wanders the graveyards as Skeleton also he enjoys his "life".
-His wife Maman Brigitte also counts
+Baron Samedi from Voudoun.
+God of death, dresses like an undertaker (the person around corpses, not the wrestler), wanders the graveyards as a skeleton, and enjoys his "life" to the fullest.
+His wife Maman Brigitte also counts.

 Lio from, well Liō.
 He's mute, but his joyous grins and gleeful attitude speak for themselves.
 He frequently breaks out into hysterical laughter, usually at the outcome of a prank he just pulled.
 As for the "Goth" part of the equation ... read the comic, but this is a pretty good demonstration.

 Dethany Dendrobia, in On The Fastrack, is a classic example.
 She's as Goth as it gets, but cheerful, friendly and a real asset to the company—-which is how she gets away with seriously non-corporate clothing and accessories under the reign of Ms. Trellis.

 Former WCW and now TNA wrestler Sting is essentially this, as he kept the costume inspired by The Crow he adopted during the nWo angle, but has gone back to his former upbeat showman persona.